Living instead of Surviving

-Instinctual intuition is the most basic form of intution and very much connected to our reptilian brain and instinct of survival.
+Instinctual intuition is the most basic form of intuition and very much connected to our reptilian brain and instinct of survival.

 Expert intuition is acquired over time, think about the baker who “just knows” when the dough is right, or about the doctor who “just knows” what his patient suffers from by looking at him or a couple of test results.

-Super intuition is the stuff that connects us to what people sometimes call the “super natural”.
-It includes clairvoyance, hunches, visionary and breakthrough inventions, knowledge about the past or future, empathic knowledge or accurate insight into who and others truly are and much more.
+Super intuition is the stuff that connects us to what people sometimes call the “supernatural”.
+It includes clairvoyance, hunches, visionary and breakthrough inventions, knowledge about the past or future, empathic knowledge, or accurate insight into the true nature of others and much more.

-Again, lack of nurturing, safety and stability are responsible for an instinctual intuition which got out of line.
+Again, lack of nurturing, safety, and stability are responsible for an instinctual intuition that got out of line.
 This brings us back to self-regulation or a lack of thereof.

-As a global result, an underdeveloped nervous system will maximize stress and stress will hinder a proper development of the nervous system, both organically and psychologically.
+As a global result, an underdeveloped nervous system will maximize stress and stress will hinder the proper development of the nervous system, both organically and psychologically.

 That way, personal or spiritual development will only take place under considerable strain and with unfulfilling overall results or not take place at all.